josh-wong/commit-submit-merge-script/docs/index.md

 # Commit-submit-merge script

-The commit-submit-merge script helps you automate the commit, submit, and merge process for pull requests in GitHub.
+By using the commit-submit-merge script and configuring the script as a task in Task Scheduler in Windows, you can automate the commit, submit, and merge process for pull requests in GitHub.

 > **Note**
 >